 - Violent crimes like assault or murder.

-When you do a criminal history search, you generally won’t find out if they has had any infractions like moving violations:
+When you do a criminal history search, you generally won’t find out if they have had any infractions like moving violations:

 - Speeding tickets.